H\"older regularity and roughness: construction and examples: Fake Brownian motion

 where $Z = B(1)$ and the coefficients $\theta^B_{m, k}$ are independent and identically distributed standard normal random variables.

-We shall construct \textit{non-Gaussian} processes, which have many properties in common with Brownian motion by replacing the normal Schauder coefficients $\theta^B_{m, k}$ with some non-normal random variables.
-Furthermore, we shall show that these non-Gaussian processes even `mimic' the normality; many classical normality tests conclude that these fake processes have Gaussian marginal distributions despite being theoretically non-Gaussian.
+We shall now construct \textit{non-Gaussian} processes, which have many properties in common with Brownian motion by replacing the normal Schauder coefficients $\theta^B_{m, k}$ with some non-normal random variables.
+Furthermore, we shall show that these non-Gaussian processes even `mimic' the normality; many classical normality tests conclude that these fake processes have Gaussian marginals despite being theoretically non-Gaussian.